Privacy of distributed optimality schemes in power networks: Problem Formulation

 \subsection{Power network model}

 We describe the power network by a connected graph ${\mathcal{(N,E)}}$ where ${\mathcal{N}}=\{1,2,..,|{\mathcal{N}}|\}$ is the set of buses and ${\mathcal{E}}\subseteq {\mathcal{N}}\times {\mathcal{N}}$ the set of transmission lines connecting the buses.
 The term $(i,j)$ denotes the link connecting buses $i$ and $j$.
 The graph ${\mathcal{(N,E)}}$ is assumed to be directed with an arbitrary direction, so that if $(i,j)\in{{\mathcal{E}}}$ then $(j,i)\notin {{\mathcal{E}}}$.
 For each $j \in \mathcal{N}$, we define the sets of predecessor and successor buses by $\mathcal{N}^p_{j} = \{k : (k,j) \in \mathcal{E}\}$ and $\mathcal{N}^s_{j} = \{k : (j,k) \in \mathcal{E}\}$ respectively.
 It should be noted that the form of the considered dynamics is unaffected by changes in the graph ordering and the results presented in this paper are independent of the choice of direction.
 The following assumptions are made for the network: 1) Bus voltage magnitudes are $|V_j| = 1$ per unit for all $j \in \mathcal{N}$.
 2) Lines $(i,j) \in \mathcal{E}$ are lossless and characterized by the magnitudes of their susceptances $B_{ij} = B_{ji} > 0$.
 3) Reactive power flows do not affect bus voltage phase angles and frequencies.
 4) The relative phase angles are sufficiently small such that the approximation $\sin \eta_{ij} = \eta_{ij}$ is valid.
-The first three assumptions have been frequently used in the literature in frequency regulation studies \cite{kasis2017stability, zhao2014design, li2015connecting, kasis2015stability}.
-They are valid in medium to high voltage transmission systems since transmission lines are dominantly inductive and voltage variations are small.
-In addition, they are valid in distribution networks with tight voltage control.
-The fourth assumption is valid when the network operates in nominal conditions, where relative phase angles are small\footnote{It should be noted that the results presented in this paper can be extended by considering sinusoidal phase angles, see e.g. the approach in \cite{kasis2017stability}.
+The first three assumptions {are standard in secondary frequency regulation studies} \cite{kasis2017stability, zhao2014design, kasis2016primary, li2015connecting}, {\cite{chen2020distributed, yang2021decentralized, baros2021examining, wang2022frequency}}. {These assumptions usually hold in medium to high voltages, associated with transmission systems, where lines are dominantly inductive and voltage variations are small and tightly controlled.} The fourth assumption is valid when the network operates in nominal conditions, where relative phase angles are small\footnote{It should be noted that the results presented in this paper can be extended by considering sinusoidal phase angles, see e.g. the approach in \cite{kasis2017stability}.
 We have opted not to consider this case for simplicity and to keep the main focus of the paper on the privacy aspects of the proposed schemes.}.
 It should be noted that the theoretical results presented in this paper are validated with numerical simulations in Section \ref{V}, on a comprehensive power network model.

 We use the swing equations to describe the rate of change of frequency at buses \cite{machowski2020power}.
 In particular, at each bus we consider a set of generation and controllable and uncontrollable demand units.
 This motivates the following system dynamics: